(I Used to Be a) Brooklyn Dodger

 But I don't play there anymore

-On which albums was the song “(I Used To Be A) Brooklyn Dodger” released by Dion?
+When was the song “(I Used to Be a) Brooklyn Dodger” released by Dion?

 Most popular songs of Dion